theiagen/bioforklift/docs/interfaces/terra_interface.md

 Uploads entities to the **destination workspace**.
 If `destination_workspace`/`destination_project` was not provided, the source workspace and project will be used.
 The input is a pandas DataFrame.

+The dataframe does not need to have a column with the "entity:new_table_name_id" format, but it must have a column that will be used to provide the content for this information.
+The `entity_identifier_column` parameter is used to specify which column in the DataFrame should be used as the entity identifier.
+The `target` parameter indicates the name of the target datatable in the `destination_workspace` where the data will be uploaded.

 ```python
 upload_entities(
     data: pd.DataFrame,